HISTORY OF FOX UMBRELLAS

 We have also supplied to the English and Japanese Royal families, also the late President of the USA J.F.
 Kennedy.
 We also make for film companies, television and stage, notably the John Steed umbrella in the Avengers, all the umbrellas in the film 'Around the World in 80 Days' starring Jackie Chan and the special umbrella for Suzanne Shaw in the TV programme 'Dancing on Ice'.

-In 1980 I joined the company as Sales Director to help June Dixon run the much extended company.
-I had been with Austin Reed for some seventeen years as a Senior Manager and had known June and the company for many years.
+In 1980 my father (Ray Garrett) joined the company as Sales Director to help June Dixon run the much extended company.
+He had been with Austin Reed for some seventeen years as a Senior Manager and had known June and the company for many years.
 The premises in London Wall had really become too small for our needs and it was difficult in attracting new staff into the manufacturing due to the cost of travelling.
-So in 1985 we purchased Jones Umbrellas based in Sutton from Frank Fish the owner, whom I had known and who wanted to retire, but had nobody to run his business.
+So in 1985 we purchased Jones Umbrellas based in Sutton from Frank Fish the owner, whom my father had known and who wanted to retire, but had nobody to run his business.
 We took on all his staff and premises and retrained the staff with our own staff.
 Luckily a lot of our staff lived in the area and found travelling to Sutton much easier than travelling up to London.
-June Dixon lived in Carshalton and my General Manager, Mr Huw Griffith-Jones, lived in Kingston so they both moved to Sutton and I stayed in London Wall.
+June Dixon lived in Carshalton and our General Manager, Mr Huw Griffith-Jones, lived in Kingston so they both moved to Sutton and my father stayed in London Wall.

-In 1990 I was made Managing Director of T Fox & Co Ltd. Then in June 1996 June had a very bad fall and she had to have a metal plate fitted in her leg, which restricted her movements, so in 1999 she decided to retire due to ill health.
-So in June 2000 I purchased the manufacturing division of T Fox & Co Ltd and moved to Sutton.
+In 1990 my father was made Managing Director of T Fox & Co Ltd. Then in June 1996 June had a very bad fall and she had to have a metal plate fitted in her leg, which restricted her movements, so in 1999 she decided to retire due to ill health.
+So in June 2000 my father purchased the manufacturing division of T Fox & Co Ltd and moved to Sutton.

 With the development of the company and increased business we found that the Sutton factory was becoming too small, so on 18th April 2006 we moved into our new purpose built factory with showrooms and offices in Shirley, near Croydon in Surrey, so not only can you see the full range of umbrellas and sticks, you can actually see them being made.
 For further information on individual and own label requirements, an email, telephone call or, alternatively, a visit to our new factory/showroom will always receive our warm and personal attention.